hsviscarra/StockPrediction/README.md

 - Enable long-term and short-term investment decision support.
 - Deliver predictions via a production-grade pipeline.

+The scope of the project is the following:
+- Market: US Market
+- Benchmark SP500 Index: ticket VOO
+- Macroeconomic indicators: GDP, Inflation to assess how it affects the US market and stock prediction
+- Dataset size: 5 tickets for tech companies in the US for the last 25 years

+For future efforst we consider including fundamental data and financial reporting data for SEC fillings

 **Why this matters:**

 - Helps retail and institutional investors make informed decisions.